base-org/web/apps/base-docs/docs/building-with-base/guides/deploy-with-remix.md

 You can also access the [faucets on the web].

-Once you have testnet Base Goerli Ether, you can view your balance under the _Testnets_ tab in the Coinbase wallet, or by selecting the testnet from the network dropdown in Metamask.
+Once you have testnet Base Goerli Ether, you can view your balance under the _Testnets_ tab in the Coinbase wallet, or by selecting the testnet from the network dropdown in MetaMask.
 Sadly, it's not actually worth the amount listed!

 ---